dratul/Web-login-using-Python/README.md

 ### Selenium
 Selenium is a great program for working with automation and web applications; we will be using it for these exact purposes.
 The installation process for Selenium is simple; you open the command prompt by searching for "cmd" on your computer.
 Open the command prompt and enter the following command:
 > pip install selenium
+## Save ID and password in a file
+If we must show our passwords while using this program we are not really able to show it off to our friends and where is the fun in that?
+In this article, I will show you a way to keep your login information hidden so you can share this with friends and not have worries about security.
+We will be creating another file and call it "login_details.py".
+We are going to keep this file as basic as possible inserting only 2 lines of code:
+> username = "username"
+> password = "password"